FlavScents AInsights Entry for Ethyl Acetate (CAS: 141-78-6)

 9. Confidence & Data Quality Notes

 The data on ethyl acetate is well-established, with comprehensive documentation available from authoritative sources.
-Industry practices are consistent with documented use levels, though some variability exists in regional regulatory interpretations.
-No significant data gaps are identified, ensuring high confidence in its safety and efficacy.
+While industry practices are generally consistent, some variability in use levels and regulatory interpretations may exist.
+Known data gaps are minimal, primarily related to specific sensory thresholds.

 Citation hooks: FlavScents